About Dr. Prokopis

-Dr. Peter M. Prokopis is an orthopaedic surgeon who concentrates his practice entirely on problems in the hand and upper extremity.
-Originally from Boston, he received his B.A. at Holy Cross College in Worcester, MA.
-He then completed his M.A. at the Boston University School of Medicine where he did basic science research in immunology for his master’s thesis.
+Dr. Prokopis is an orthopedic surgeon who concentrates his practice entirely on problems in the hand and upper extremity.
+Originally from Boston, he received his bachelor of arts degree at College of the Holy Cross in Worcester, MA.
+He then completed his master of arts degree at the Boston University School of Medicine where he did basic science research in immunology for his master’s thesis.
 Before medical school, he was a high school science teacher in Marblehead, MA.

-In 1999, he graduated with his M.D. degree from Boston University School of Medicine.
-While there, he participated in orthopaedic surgery research with Boston University team physician Dr. Anthony Schepsis, with whom he authored his first paper.
-He then spent five rigorous years in the Boston University Orthopaedic Surgery Residency.
-He was fortunate to be trained by some of the leaders in orthopaedic surgery.
-For example, he learned basic orthopaedic science from his world renowned chairman Dr. Thomas A. Einhorn, as well as intense orthopaedic trauma and fracture training from nationally recognized traumatologist Dr. Paul Tornetta.
+In 1999, he graduated with his doctor of medicine degree from the Boston University School of Medicine.
+While there, he participated in orthopedic surgery research with the Boston University team physician Dr. Anthony Schepsis, with whom he authored his first paper.
+He then spent five rigorous years in the Orthopaedic Surgery Residency Program at Boston University School of Medicine.
+He was fortunate to be trained by some of the experts in orthopedic surgery.
+For example, he learned basic orthopedic science from his world-renowned chairman Dr. Thomas A. Einhorn, as well as intense orthopedic trauma and fracture training from nationally recognized traumatologist Dr. Paul Tornetta.
 His interest in the hand and upper extremity was sparked by his experience at the Lahey Clinic where his mentors remarked that he had a special gift that he should pursue.
-During training, he spend 6 ½ months at the Shriner’s Hospital where he did outreach clinics in Puerto Rico as well as the Dominican Republic.
+During training, he spent 6 ½ months at the Shriners Hospital where he did outreach clinics in Puerto Rico as well as the Dominican Republic.

-Although Dr. Prokopis has extensive training in state of the art surgical treatment for problems in the hand and upper extremity, he is very conservative in the treatment of his patients.
+Although Dr. Prokopis has extensive training in state-of-the-art surgical treatment for problems in the hand and upper extremity, he is very conservative in the treatment of his patients.
 He strives to answer all of his patients’ questions as clearly and concisely as possible.
-He will maximize non-surgical methods of treatment for his patients prior to recommending surgical treatment.
-He regularly treats patients with injections, custom splints, dedicated hand and occupational therapy, as well as medications to maximize relief without surgery.
+He will maximize nonsurgical methods of treatment for his patients prior to recommending surgical treatment.
+He regularly treats patients with injections, custom splints, dedicated hand and occupational therapy, and medications to maximize relief without surgery.
 When these methods do not provide relief, Dr. Prokopis will discuss, at length, the potential surgical options for his patients.
 These options include minimally invasive surgical techniques as well as reconstructive procedures for the entire upper extremity.

 A caring and compassionate physician and surgeon, he is also intensely dedicated to his family.
 He enjoys being active and is an avid runner who completed the grueling 2005 Boston Marathon.